 → (Moscow)

-Basil's Cathedral is an Orthodox church located on Red Square in Moscow.
+St. Basil's Cathedral - Orthodox church, which is located on Red Square in Moscow.
 This is one of the most famous monuments of Russian architecture.

 → (Komi)

-Mansi boobs (Pillars of weathering) - a geological monument on the Manpupuner ridge (which in the Mansi language means "Small mountain of idols"), in the interfluve of the Ilych and Pechora rivers.
+Mansi bobbleheads (Weathering Pillars) is a geological monument on the Manpupuner ridge (which in the Mansi language means “Small Mountain of Idols”), in the interfluve of the Ilych and Pechora rivers.

-Western Siberia is a vast region bounded on the west by the steep ledges of the Ural Range, and on the east by the slopes of the Central Siberian Plateau.
-From north to south, it extends from the coast of the Kara Sea to the Turgai Tableland and Altai inclusive.
-Orographically, it is divided into two sharply different parts: the vast West Siberian lowland, covering about 85% of its territory, and the Altai mountainous country, which occupies a relatively small southeastern corner.
+Western Siberia is a vast region, bounded on the west by the steep ledges of the Ural Range, and on the east by the slopes of the Central Siberian Plateau.
+From north to south it extends from the coast of the Kara Sea to the Turgai Tableland and Altai inclusive.
+Orographically, it is divided into two sharply different parts: the vast West Siberian Lowland, covering about 85% of its territory, and the Altai mountainous country, occupying a relatively small south-eastern corner.

-The West Siberian Lowland is one of the greatest lowlands in the world.
+The West Siberian Lowland is one of the greatest lowlands globe.
 It is a vast, heavily swampy plain, with absolute heights of 80-120 m, slightly inclined to the north.
-The Ob River, crossing the entire lowland in the direction from south to north - from Novosibirsk to the mouth (for about 3000 km) - has a drop of only 94 m, or an average of a little more than 3 cm per 1 km.
-The appearance of the plain is explained by the geological history of the West Siberian lowland, which until the end of the Tertiary period was the bottom of the sea, as a result of which it turned out to be filled and leveled by a thick layer of marine sediments.
-The bedrock crystalline rocks were deeply buried under the later deposits; they rise close to the surface only along the periphery of the lowland.
+The Ob River, which crosses the entire lowland in the direction from south to north - from Novosibirsk to the mouth (over about 3000 km) - has a drop of only 94 m, or on average a little more than 3 cm per 1 km.
+The emergence of the plain is explained geological history The West Siberian Lowland, which until the end of the Tertiary period was the bottom of the sea, as a result of which it turned out to be filled and leveled by a thick layer of marine sediments.
+The bedrock crystalline rocks were deeply buried under later sediments; they rise close to the surface only along the periphery of the lowland.

-The West Siberian lowland is characterized by high swampiness, where swamps occupy up to 70% of its surface.
+The West Siberian Lowland is characterized by high swampiness, where swamps occupy up to 70% of its surface.
 The famous Vasyugan swamps (53 thousand km 2) are located here.
-The formation of swamps in this area is associated with stagnation and poor conditions for the flow of surface water.
-A characteristic feature of the West Siberian Lowland is the weak swampiness of the river valleys, which stand out on the map as relatively dry stripes among the heavily swampy interfluve spaces.
-This seemingly unusual phenomenon is explained by the history of the formation of the relief and river valleys of Western Siberia, which was relatively recently (in the geological sense) the bottom of the sea.
-After the departure of the sea, the surface of the plain was subjected to intensive swamping, and with a subsequent decrease in the base of erosion, the river valleys had a draining effect only on a narrow adjacent strip.
+The formation of swamps in this area is associated with stagnation and poor drainage conditions surface waters.
+Characteristic feature The West Siberian Lowland is characterized by weak swampiness of river valleys, which stand out on the map as relatively dry stripes among the heavily swampy interfluve spaces.
+This is what appears at first glance unusual phenomenon is explained by the history of the formation of the relief and river valleys of Western Siberia, which relatively recently (in the geological sense) was the bottom of the sea.
+After the sea left, the surface of the plain was subject to intensive swamping, and with a subsequent decrease in the base of erosion, the river valleys had a drainage effect only on a narrow adjacent strip.

 The swamps of Western Siberia are a colossal reservoir of water.
-The average swampiness of the plain is about 30%, in the swampy zone it is 50%, and in some areas (Surgut Polesye, Vasyuganye, Kondinskaya lowland) it reaches 70-80%.
-A combination of many factors contributes to the widespread development of swamp formation, the main of which are the flatness of the territory and its tectonic regime with a steady tendency to sink in the northern and central regions, poor drainage of the territory, excessive moisture, prolonged spring-summer floods on rivers, combined with the formation of backwater for tributaries. with an increase in the level of the Ob, Irtysh and Yenisei, the presence of permafrost.
+The average swampiness of the plain is about 30%, in the forest-swamp zone 50%, and in some areas (Surgut Polesie, Vasyugan, Kondinskaya lowland) reaches 70-80%.
+The widespread development of swamp formation is facilitated by a combination of many factors, the main of which are the flatness of the territory and its tectonic regime with a stable tendency to subsidence in the northern and central regions, poor drainage of the territory, excessive moisture, prolonged spring-summer floods on rivers combined with the formation of backwaters for tributaries when the level of the Ob, Irtysh and Yenisei rises, the presence of permafrost.

-According to the peat fund, the total area of peat bogs in Western Siberia is 400 thousand km 2, and taking into account all other types of waterlogging, from 780 thousand to 1 million km 2.
-The total peat reserves are estimated at 90 billion tons in the air-dry state.
+According to the peat fund, the total area of peat bogs in Western Siberia is 400 thousand km 2, and taking into account all other types of swamps - from 780 thousand to 1 million km 2.
+The total reserves of peat are estimated at 90 billion tons in an air-dry state.
 It is known that bog peat contains 94% water.

 In the center of the Siberian Federal District, between the Ob and Irtysh rivers, there is the Vasyugan Swamp, the largest in Russia and the world.
-Most of this unique natural area is located on the territory of the Tomsk region, including the Novosibirsk, Omsk regions and the Khanty-Mansiysk Autonomous Okrug.
-The area of this swamp is the largest in the world and is about 53-55 thousand square meters. km, which exceeds the size of such European countries as Switzerland, Denmark or Estonia.
-The size of the swamp in length is approximately 570 by 320 km., it is truly huge, you can see it on the map.
+Most of this unique natural zone is located on the territory of the Tomsk region, also covering the Novosibirsk, Omsk regions and the Khanty-Mansi Autonomous Okrug.
+The area of this swamp is the largest in the world and is about 53–55 thousand square meters. km, which exceeds the size of European countries such as Switzerland, Denmark or Estonia.
+The length of the swamp is approximately 570 by 320 km, it is truly huge, you can see it on the map.

-According to scientists, swamping of the area began about 10,000 years ago ago and continues to this day - over the past 500 years, the swamp has quadrupled.
-Local legends speak of the ancient Vasyugan Sea-Lake, but geologists say that the Great Vasyugan Swamp did not occur through the overgrowth of ancient lakes, but as a result of the advance of swamps on land under the influence of a humid climate and favorable orographic conditions.
-Initially, on the site of the current single swamp massif, there were 19 separate plots with a total area of 45,000 square meters. km, but gradually the quagmire swallowed up the surroundings, like the onset of desert sands.
-Today, this region is still a classic example of active, "aggressive" swamp formation: the interesting fact is that the swamps continue to grow, increasing on average by 800 hectares per year.
+According to scientists' calculations, swamping of this area began about 10,000 years ago ago and continues to this day - over the past 500 years the swamp has quadrupled in size.
+Local legends speak of the ancient Vasyugan sea-lake, but research by geologists says that the Great Vasyugan Swamp did not occur through the overgrowth of ancient lakes, but as a result of the encroachment of swamps onto land under the influence of a humid climate and favorable orographic conditions.
+Initially, on the site of the current single swamp massif there were 19 separate areas with a total area of 45,000 square meters. km, but gradually the quagmire consumed the surroundings, like the advance of desert sands.
+Today, this region is still a classic example of active, "aggressive" bog formation: an interesting fact is that the bogs continue to grow, increasing on average by 800 hectares per year.
 There are more than 800 thousand lakes here, many rivers and streams originate, and the moisture evaporated from the surface maintains the climatic balance and is carried even to the territory of Eastern Siberia and Kazakhstan.
-The climate in the area of the Vasyugan swamp is continental and humid.
-The average temperature in January is -20 °C, in July +17 °C. Snow cover 40–80 cm high lies from October to April on average 175 days a year.
+The climate in the Vasyugan swamp area is continental and humid.
+The average temperature in January is -20 °C, in July +17 °C. Snow cover with a height of 40–80 cm lies from October to April on average 175 days a year.

 Flora and fauna

-Wetlands are the last refuge for many rare and endangered species of animals and birds driven from habitats transformed by humans, and the basis for maintaining the traditional nature management of small peoples, in particular, the indigenous inhabitants of Western Siberia.
-Among the plants of swamps and lakes, various medicinal herbs, as well as berries, which are found in abundance in swamps, are of primary value: cranberries, cloudberries, blueberries, etc.
+Wetlands are the last refuge of many rare and endangered species of animals and birds, driven away from their habitats transformed by humans, and the basis for maintaining the traditional environmental management of small peoples, in particular the indigenous inhabitants of Western Siberia.
+Among the plants of swamps and lakes, the main value is provided by various medicinal herbs, as well as berries that are found in abundance in swamps: cranberries, cloudberries, blueberries, etc.

-Vasyugan swamps consider their home to a variety of insects, animals, fish, birds.
-During the migration period, waterfowl and waders stop to rest on them.
-According to the Institute of Animal Ecology and Systematics of the Siberian Branch of the Russian Academy of Sciences, up to 60% of the total number of ducks fly in the period of spring migration with a diffuse front through swamp systems, and only 40% - along the valleys of large rivers.
-Godwit and curlew, various birds of prey, including the peregrine falcon, nest in the marshes.
-It was on the Vasyugan plain that the thin-billed curlew was last seen, which is considered to be an almost extinct species of birds.
+Vasyugansky swamps are considered their home by a variety of insects, animals, fish, birds.
+During the migration period, waterfowl and waders stop there to rest.
+According to the Institute of Animal Ecology and Systematics of the Siberian Branch of the Russian Academy of Sciences, up to 60% of the total number of ducks flies during the spring migration as a diffuse front through swamp systems, and only 40% - along the valleys of large rivers.
+Godwits and curlews, as well as various birds of prey, including the peregrine falcon, make nests in the swamps.
+It was on the Vasyugan Plain that the slender-billed curlew, which is considered an almost extinct bird species, was last seen.

-In places where swamps border forests and rivers and lakes lie, elks, minks, sables, otters are found, hazel grouses and wood grouses are found.
+In places where swamps border with forests and there are rivers and lakes, there are moose, minks, sables, otters, hazel grouse and wood grouse.
 Until the mid-80s of the last century, reindeer were found in the swamps, but today their population has practically disappeared.

-In the tributaries of the rivers originating from the Great Vasyugan swamp, there are about 20 species of fish.
+About 20 species of fish live in the tributaries of the rivers originating from the Great Vasyugan Swamp.
 In recent years, bream, pike perch, carp, and verkhovka have become common in local reservoirs.
-Vulnerable and rare species of fish in the area are nelma, peled, lamprey, and ruff.
+Vulnerable and rare fish species in the area are nelma, peled, lamprey, and ruff.

-Vasyugan swamp are the main source of fresh water in the region (water reserves up to 400 km³), this is the region where there are huge reserves of peat.
-Explored reserves are more than 1 billion tons (2% of the world), the average depth is 2.4 m, the maximum is 10 m.
+The Vasyugan swamp is the main source fresh water in the region (water reserves up to 400 km³), this is the region where there are huge reserves of peat.
+Explored reserves amount to more than 1 billion tons (2% of the world), the average depth is 2.4 m, the maximum is 10 m.
 The most important function of the swamp is to purify the atmosphere, for which it is called a giant natural filter.
-Peat swamps of Siberia absorb toxic substances, bind carbon and thus prevent the greenhouse effect by saturating the air with oxygen.
+Siberian peat bogs absorb toxic substances, bind carbon and thus prevent Greenhouse effect, saturating the air with oxygen.

-The deserted Vasyugan moss peat bogs are a "geographical trend" in the north of the Tomsk region, which in the old days was called the Narym Territory.
+The deserted Vasyugan moss peat bogs are a “geographical trend” in the north of the Tomsk region, which in the old days was called the Narym region.
 Historically, these were places of exile for political prisoners.
-The first Russian settlers founded the Tyumen (1586), Narym (1596) and Tomsk (1604) prisons shortly after the completion of Yermak's military expedition (1582–1585), which marked the beginning of the conquest of the Siberian Khanate in 1607.
-Judging by the documents found in peat bogs, by 1720 in the Narym Territory, the newly arrived population lived in 12 settlements.
-Since 1835, a systematic settlement of exiles began (a new influx of exiles came to Vasyugan in the 1930s–1950s), it was mainly due to them that the local population increased.
+Russian pioneers founded Tyumen (1586), Narym (1596) and Tomsk (1604) forts shortly after the completion of Ermak’s military expedition (1582–1585), which marked the beginning of the conquest of the Siberian Khanate in 1607.
+Judging by the documents found in peat bogs, by 1720 in the Narym region the newly arrived population lived in 12 settlements.
+Since 1835, the systematic settlement of exiles began (a new influx of exiles occurred in Vasyugan in the 1930s–1950s), this mainly increased due to them local population.

 Later, the more active development of Western Siberia was facilitated by the landlessness of the peasants of the central provinces as a result of the reforms of 1861, and especially the Stolypin agrarian reform of 1906.
-In 1949, oil was found in the western part of the swamp, Kargasoksky district was nicknamed the “oil Klondike”, by the beginning of the 1970s more than 30 oil and gas fields had already been discovered in Vasyugansky (Pionerny) and Luginetsky (Pudino) regions.
-In 1970, the construction of the Aleksandrovskoye–Tomsk–Anzhero-Sudzhensk oil pipeline was started, and in 1976, the construction of the Nizhnevartovsk–Parabel–Kuzbass gas pipeline.
+In 1949, oil was discovered in the western part of the swamp, The Kargasok region was nicknamed the “oil Klondike”; by the early 1970s, more than 30 oil and gas fields had already been discovered in the Vasyugan (Pionerny) and Luginets (Pudino) regions.
+In 1970, construction of the Aleksandrovskoye–Tomsk–Anzhero-Sudzhensk oil pipeline began, and in 1976, the Nizhnevartovsk–Parabel–Kuzbass gas pipeline.

 Ecology of the Vasyugan swamp

-Despite the almost complete absence of settlements in the area of the Vasyugan swamps, with the development of civilization, a variety of factors began to have a negative impact on a unique natural object.
-Peat extraction violates the natural landscape of the Vasyugan Plain, there are negative consequences of draining the swamps and poaching lead to the destruction of unique flora and fauna.
-Heavy tracked vehicles, all-terrain vehicles, construction and drilling activities, oil spills and the use of water in drilling processes are damaging the swamp ecosystem.
+Despite practical complete absence in the area of the Vasyugan swamps settlements, with the development of civilization to a unique natural object began to have a negative impact various factors.
+Peat extraction disturbs the natural landscape of the Vasyugan Plain, there is Negative consequences drainage of swamps and poaching lead to destruction unique flora and fauna.
+Heavy tracked vehicles, all-terrain vehicles, construction and drilling activities, oil spills, and the use of water in drilling processes harm the wetland ecosystem.

-Industrial runoff constantly gets into the rivers, tourists leave garbage behind.
-Also, the second stages of rockets are a big problem. launched from the Baikonur Cosmodrome: falling into the swamps, they pollute them with the remnants of highly toxic rocket fuel - heptyl.
-Analysis of samples of water, soil and plants from raised bogs collected in contaminated areas showed that the content of heptyl in some of them is 5 times higher than the MPC.
+Industrial wastewater constantly flows into the rivers, and tourists leave behind garbage.
+Also big problem represent the second stages of rockets, launched from the Baikonur Cosmodrome: falling into swamps, they pollute them with the remains of highly toxic rocket fuel - heptyl.
+As shown by analyzes of samples of water, soil and plants of raised bogs collected in areas of pollution, the heptyl content in some of them is 5 times higher than the maximum permissible concentration.

-However, the most dangerous and most frequently repeated anthropogenic impact on the ecosystems of Vasyugan are those that destroy all natural complexes of swamps, including in winter.
-As a result, many intramarsh lakes of pyrogenic genesis appear, forest stands and many animals die.
-The growth of lakes reduces the flow of water from the already swampy forests.
+However, the most dangerous and most frequently repeated anthropogenic impacts on the Vasyugan ecosystems are those that destroy all natural complexes swamps, including in winter.
+As a result, many intra-swamp lakes of pyrogenic genesis appear, tree stands and many animals die.
+The increase in lake density reduces the flow of water from already swampy forest areas.

-In the 1920s, a seven-year fire in peat bogs on the territory of the modern Northern region of the Novosibirsk region led to the formation of the largest lake Tenis in the south of Western Siberia.
-Subsequently, its basin deepened in some places to 11–18 meters, the area of the water surface approached 19 square meters. km, and the total water reserves accumulated from swampy watersheds are about 47 million cubic meters. m.
+In the 20s of the last century, a seven-year fire in peat bogs in the territory of the modern Northern region Novosibirsk region led to the formation of Lake Tenis, the largest in the south of Western Siberia.
+Subsequently, its basin deepened in places to 11–18 meters, the area of the water surface approached 19 square meters. km, and total reserves water accumulated from swampy catchment areas is about 47 million cubic meters. m.

 UNESCO reserve